Siddharth263/collaborative-whiteboard/README.md

 ## Contributing

 Contributions are welcome!
-Please follow the [contribution guidelines](CONTRIBUTING.md).
+If you have any features or found a bug and want to fix it, please fork the repository, and put in a pull request for review.
+Thank you!

 ## License